Skadic/gracli/README.md

 ## Attributions

+### LZ-End-Toolkit

-This project uses the [LZ-End Toolkit](https://github.com/dominikkempa/lz-end-toolkit) by Dominik Kempa and Dmitry Kosobolov:
+We use the [LZ-End Toolkit](https://github.com/dominikkempa/lz-end-toolkit) by Dominik Kempa and Dmitry Kosobolov:
 Dominik Kempa and Dmitry Kosolobov: LZ-End Parsing in Compressed Space.
 Data Compression Conference (DCC), IEEE, 2017.

+### BitMagic

+We use the [BitMagic](https://github.com/tlk00/BitMagic) library for succinct bitvectors.